 The Bonds will each be offered serially starting from the date of qualification of the Offering Statement of which this Offering Circular is a part, with the sole difference between the series being their respective maturity dates.
 Each series of Bonds beginning with Series A will correspond to a particular closing.
 Each series of Bonds will mature on the fifth anniversary of the initial issuance date of such series.
-Interest on the Bonds will be paid to the record holders of the Bonds annually on December 31, starting on December 31, 2024.
-The initial interest payment for all Bonds shall be prorated to include interest accrued from the date of issuance to but excluding the interest payment date.
+Interest on the Bonds will be paid to the record holders of the Bonds annually starting on the first anniversary of the initial issuance date of such series.
 If any day is not a business day, the next business day, thereafter, and annual payments will occur until the Bonds have been repaid in full or are otherwise no longer outstanding.